 When checking this information, pay attention to:

-The three major credit bureaus (Equifax, TransUnion and Experian) all have different reporting procedures and rules for accuracy, but the basics are the same when you need to dispute items on your report.
+The three major credit reporting bureaus (Equifax, TransUnion and Experian) all have different reporting procedures and rules for accuracy, but the basics are the same when you need to dispute items on your report.
 It all starts with finding the errors before you can do anything about it.
 Below, we'll cover what you should do after finding errors on your credit report.

 Understand how the credit report dispute process works